RicDicPic/RicDicPic/README.md

 - 👀 I’m interested in new struff!
 - 🌱 I’m currently learning how to deal with emotions
 - 💞️ I’m waiting the sweet kiss of Death
-- 📫 How to reach me: ricardoramalho@ufrj.br
+- 📫 How to reach me: ricardorlj@ic.ufrj.br

 <!---
 RicDicPic/RicDicPic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.